 Drawback No. 9: No code does not support the development of mobile apps

-There is a numerous rise in the number of mobile users now, so building your applications that are easily accessible on mobile devices is a must.
-However, it will be hard to come up with something that is acceptable for both iOS and Android systems assuming the platform is capable of doing both, even if some no-code app platforms support developing the mobile apps.
-So, in case if you still choose to go for no-code app development platforms for creating your app it will be better to limit yourself to web applications that do not need to pass muster with the app stores and are anyway generally easier to develop.
+There is a numerous rise in the number of mobile users now, so building applications that are easily accessible on mobile devices is a must.
+However, it will be hard to come up with something that is acceptable for both iOS and Android systems assuming the platform is capable of doing both, even if some no-code app platforms support developing mobile apps.
+So, in case you still choose to go for no-code app development platforms for creating your app it will be better to limit yourself to web applications that do not need to pass muster with the app stores and are anyway generally easier to develop.

 Drawback No. 10: With no code, integration is inadequate

 Every business owner does not have an updated IT infrastructure, so use a private cloud, third-party software, or custom-built in-house solutions.
 Oftentimes the integration of a no-code-built application with them is a very tricky job, and thus the scalability of a no-code solution is compromised.
-Above all this, you even do not have the absolute ownership of the source code that makes it unfavourable in a long run.
+Above all this, you even do not have absolute ownership of the source code which makes it unfavorable in a long run.
 Hence, no code app development approach is definitely not beneficial when it comes to the changing business requirements in any situation.

 Frankly speaking, there are endless options to develop a software application and each comes with its unique selling points as well as downsides.
-This same goes with the no-code app development platforms.
-Though no-code platforms may seem like a good option for organizations that wish to develop their application with ease, it has its own drawbacks that you need to consider while developing your app.
+This same goes for the no-code app development platforms.
+Though no-code platforms may seem like a good option for organizations that wish to develop their application with ease, it has their own drawbacks that you need to consider while developing your app.
 However, it is highly possible in this era where technology keeps evolving at a rapid pace to develop sustainable solutions by means of no-code app development in the future.